billyyoung/blog/content/posts/ai-therapy-2025.md

 * If its responses aren’t landing for you, say that (and ideally say why) → hopefully it adjusts and you adjust too

 ## Tips for prompts
-* Include any models, systems, frameworks that you know that resonate with you -- this will immediately give you a language to work off of
+* Include any models, systems, frameworks you know that resonate with you -- this will immediately give you a language to work off of
-  * E.g. dhamma, IFS, neuroscience, tarot, enneagram, <a target="_blank" href="https://www.reddit.com/r/ChatGPTPro/comments/12juous/cbt_therapy_prompt/">CBT</a>
+  * E.g. <a target="_blank" href="https://www.reddit.com/r/ChatGPTPro/comments/12juous/cbt_therapy_prompt/">CBT</a>, IFS, neuroscience, dhamma, tarot, enneagram
-  * I've included what I use in the example below
+  * You can see what I use in my example below
 * Specify any details on communication style that you prefer
   * E.g. descriptive language, vivid imagery, no fluff directness
 * Iterate, iterate, iterate